SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 # 1.0 Netflix Hystrix

-The Steeltoe Hystrix framework lets application developers isolate and manage back-end dependencies so that a single failing dependency does not take down the entire application.
+Steeltoe's Hystrix implementation lets application developers isolate and manage back-end dependencies so that a single failing dependency does not take down the entire application.
 This is accomplished by wrapping all calls to external dependencies in a `HystrixCommand`, which runs in its own separate external thread.

 Hystrix maintains its own small fixed-size thread pool from which commands are executed.
 When the pool becomes exhausted, Hystrix commands are immediately rejected, and, if provided, a fallback mechanism is executed.
 This prevents any single dependency from using up all of the threads for failing external dependencies.